Deepa Shree Rawal, PhD

 Organic arsenic such asmethylated arsenic in water has caused a series of health problems to human beings.
 Monomethylarsenate (MMA) and dimethylarsenate (DMA) are synthesized by some bacteria and fungi, which can be generated through the methylation of inorganic arsenic species such as arsenite and arsenate.
 Additionally, methylated arsenic species can enter into the environment via industrial and agricultural activities.
 As a result of the widespread distribution and toxicity of methylated arsenic in the environment, research on methylated arsenic removal from water is essential.
 The main objective of this investigation is to better understand the removal process of organic arsenic onto adsorbent.

 Mainly following programs are currently been conducted under Biodiversity Conservation research.

-- Sustainable Harvesting Study and Promotion of In situ Cultivation of Medicinal and Aromatic Plants (MAPs) for Biodiversity Conservation.
+- Sustainable Utilization and cultivation of Medicinal and Aromatic Plants (MAPs) for Biodiversity Conservation

 - Utilization of Seed PhenologicalModeling Tool for the Prediction of Plant Response to Climate Change.

 This program aims to study seed physiology and phenologicaltraits and utilizephenological model a mechanistic modeling tool for the prediction of future plant regeneration and abundance in light of the projected climate change.
 This program aids in future forest management and climate change adaptation issues.